2025 Festival

 The Playwrights...

-A. Rey Pamatmat’s plays include Edith Can Shoot Things and Hit Them (Actors Theatre of Louisville), after all the terrible things I do (Milwaukee Rep), House Rules (Ma-Yi), Thunder Above, Deeps Below (Second Generation), A Spare Me (Waterwell), and DEVIANT.
+headshot of Rey PamatmatA.
+Rey Pamatmat (Masters of Fine Arts) Rey’s plays include Edith Can Shoot Things and Hit Them (Actors Theatre of Louisville), after all the terrible things I do (Milwaukee Rep), House Rules (Ma-Yi), Thunder Above, Deeps Below (Second Generation), A Spare Me (Waterwell), and DEVIANT.
 His most recent work includes True / Story, based on a true storyMasters of Fine Arts, and Safe, Three Queer Plays, which follows the seismic changes in Queer America through a gay man of color’s life.
 Rey’s plays have been translated into Spanish and Russian, performed in Mexico, Puerto Rico, and Russia, and published by Concord Theatricals, Playscripts, Cambria Press, and Vintage.
 Television work includes The Wilds and N0S4A2.
 Rey was a founding member and former co-director of the Ma-Yi Writers Lab, and was a PoNY, Hodder, and Princess Grace Fellow.

-headshot of Megan TabaqueMegan Tabaque is Filipina-Canadian writer, actor, and arts educator.
+headshot of Megan TabaqueMegan Tabaque (The Rink at the End of the World) is Filipina-Canadian writer, actor, and arts educator.
 Her work has been developed, commissioned, and produced by the Alliance Theater, Salvage Vanguard Theater, Tofte Lake Center, the Workshop Theater, Paper Chairs, and Theatrical Outfit among others.
 She is a James A. Michener Fellow, Kundiman Fiction Fellow, Sewanee Writers’ Conference Scholar, Seattle Public Theater Emerald Prize finalist, Playwrights’ Realm Scratchpad Series semi-finalist, was the 2021 - 2023 Emory Playwriting Fellow, and is the 2024 - 2025 Four Seasons Resident Playwright.
 She’s also written for the immersive weirdos at Meow Wolf, assisted award winning TV writer Sheila Callaghan, and taught creative writing at Bennington College, Emory University, and UT Austin.
 Megan earned her MFA in Playwriting and Fiction from the Michener Center for Writers in Austin, TX.
 She currently resides in Los Angeles, where she is a Visiting Assistant Professor of Playwriting at the University of California Riverside.